htnmart/Emotion.Net/README.md

 ### How we built it

-The front-end of EmotionNet was written with pure JavaScript/HTML along with ASP.NET/Blazor for both the front and back-end.
+The front-end of EmotionNet was written with JavaScript/HTML along with ASP.NET/Blazor for both the front and back-end.
 The site uses a combination of NLTK - Vader sentiment analysis and Azure Cognitive Toolkit.
 The reason for this is explained in the “Challenges” section.

 ### Challenges we faced

 **While making EmotionNet, we encountered numerous challenges.
-Here is an unordered list of some obstacles:**
+Here is an unordered list of some obstacles we met:**

 - Since this is the first time the team attended a hackathon, we were not accustomed to the limited time we had!
 - EmotionNet was built with a large range of languages, including but not limited to: C#, JavaScript, Razor, HTML, Python and CSS.
 Coordinating these languages together was a challenging task.